mohiva/swagger-codegen-play-scala/README.md

-projectName         | Project name in generated build.sbt projectVersion      | Project version in generated build.sbt scalaVersion        | The Scala version to use in generated build.sbt playVersion         | The Play version to use in generated build.sbt
+projectName         | Project name in generated build.sbt projectVersion      | Project version in generated build.sbt scalaVersion        | The Scala version to use in generated build.sbt

 [Swagger]: http://swagger.io/
 [Swagger Codegen]: https://github.com/swagger-api/swagger-codegen